rafamrslima/100days-codeup/log.md

 Today I studied more about the Solana structure in general, about the types of calls that can be made to the Solana public endpoints.
 I learned also about the types of nodes and the basic flow of a transaction in the Solana blockchain.

 ### Day 60/100
 Today I installed Solana locally to start working with the CLI, I created a basic wallet and added SOL in it in the devnet.
+I also learned the basics of the anchor framework to be able to initiate and deploy simple projects.